StarExtensions/StarExtensions/LUA.md

 Returns the chat input box text.

-#### `String` chat.setInput(`String` text)
+#### `String` chat.setInput(`String` text, [`bool` moveCursor])

-Sets the chat input box text.
+Sets the chat input box text, optionally moving the cursor position to the end.
 Newlines are replaced with spaces - if the passed text was modified, returns the changed text.

 ---